Battle of Riachuelo: Aftermath

-After the battle, the eight remaining Brazilian steamers sailed down river.
-President López ordered Major José María Bruguez with his batteries to quickly move inland to the south to wait for and attack the passing Brazilian fleet.
-The fleet then had to run the gauntlet.
+After the battle, the eight remaining Brazilian steamers sailed downriver.
+President López ordered Major José María Bruguez with his batteries to quickly move inland to the south to wait for and attack the Brazilian fleet as it passed.
 On August 12, Bruguez attacked the fleet from the high cliffs at Cuevas.
-Each Brazilian ship was hit, and 21 men were killed.
+All Brazilian ships were hit, and 21 men were killed.

-The Paraguarí, which had been rammed by the Amazonas, was set ablaze by the Brazilians, but the ship had a metal hull.
-A few months later, López ordered the Yporá to retrieve the hull, tow it to the Jejui River and sink it there.
-Also, under orders from López, one month after the battle, the Yporá returned to the scene and, again under the cover of night and using stealth to avoid alarming another Brazilian steamer nearby, boarded the remains of the Jequitinhonha and stole one of its cannons.
+The Paraguarí, which had been rammed by the Amazonas, was set ablaze by the Brazilians.
+The ship had a metal hull; a few months later, López ordered the Yporá to retrieve the hull, tow it to the Jejui River and sink it there.
+Also, under orders from López, one month after the battle the Yporá returned to the scene and, again under the cover of night to conceal it from a Brazilian steamer nearby, boarded the remains of the Jequitinhonha and took one of its cannons.

-Meza was wounded by a gunshot to the chest on June 11 during the battle.
-He left the battle alive but would die eight days later from the wound at the Humaitá hospital.
-López, upon learning of Meza's death, said, Si no hubiera muerto con una bala, debia morir con cuatro ("Had he not died from one gunshot, he would have to die from four").
+Meza was wounded by a gunshot to the chest on June 11 during the battle, and died eight days later at the Humaitá hospital.
+López, upon learning of Meza's death, said, Si no hubiera muerto con una bala, debía morir con cuatro ("Had he not died from one gunshot, he would have to die from four").
 He gave orders for no officers to attend Meza's funeral.

-Manuel Trujillo, one of the Paraguayan soldiers who took part in the battle, recalled, "When we sailed down river on full steam, passing all the Brazilian steamers on the morning of the eleventh, we were all shocked since we knew that all we had to do was approach the steamers and go 'all aboard!'"
-He also recalled that during the battle, the land troops who had been taken on the steamers to board the Brazilian fleet, shouted, "Let's approach the steamers!
+Manuel Trujillo, one of the Paraguayan soldiers who took part in the battle, recalled, "When we sailed downriver on full steam, passing all the Brazilian steamers on the morning of the eleventh, we were all shocked since we knew that all we had to do was approach the steamers and go 'all aboard!'"
+He also recalled that during the battle the land troops who had been taken on the steamers to board the Brazilian fleet shouted, "Let's approach the steamers!
 We came in order to board them and not to be killed on deck!"

 Barroso had turned the tables by creatively ramming the enemy ships.
 The Brazilian Navy had won a decisive battle.
-General Wenceslao Robles had effectively been stopped in Rio Santa Lúcia.
-The threat to Argentina had been neutralized.
+General Wenceslao Robles had effectively been stopped in Santa Lucía River, and the threat to Argentina had been neutralized.